Pol (housing): Etymology

 The word pol is derived from the Sanskrit word pratoli meaning entrance to an enclosed area.

 Architecture and culture

-Pols were originally made as a protection measure when communal riots necessitated greater security probably dating from 1738 during Mughal-Maratha rule (1738–1753) in Ahmedabad.
-A typical pol would have only one or two entrances and also some secret entrances known only to people residing in a pol.
-Some pols contain old beautiful houses with internal courts having intricate wooden carved facades with columns and fresco work done around court walls or ceilings.
-Pol architecture is an interesting evolution in urban living space.

 Each pol was protected by a gateway closed at night as a safeguard against thieves.
 Inside is one main street, with crooked lanes branching on either side.
 Most vary in size from five or ten to fifty or sixty houses.
 One of them, the Mandvi pol in the Jamalpur area of Ahmedabad, is much larger than the rest and includes several smaller pols, with an area of about fifty acres and a population of thousands.
 Pols are almost entirely inhabited by Hindus, in some cases by a settlement of families belonging to one caste, and in others by families of several of the higher castes, Brahmins, Vanias, Suthars, and Kanbis.